Singapore and Australia to enter new chapter of cooperation in 2025

 PM Lee is in Melbourne until Wednesday to attend the Asean-Australia Special Summit, which marks the 50th anniversary since Australia became the bloc’s first dialogue partner.

-Both PM Lee and Albanese expressed continued commitment to promote peace and stability in the region, and also the South China Sea, where negotiations over a Code of Conduct to avert confrontations between competing parties, is progressing slowly.
+Both PM Lee and Albanese expressed continued commitment to promote peace and stability in the region, and also the South China Sea, where negotiations over a Code of Conduct to avert confrontations between competing parties are progressing slowly.

 In recent years, Australia has moved to boost engagement with Asean.
-In 2023, it launched its South-east Asian economic strategy to increase trade and investment with its regional neighbours, particularly in key sectors like the growing clean energy sector.
+In 2023, it launched its South-east Asian economic strategy to increase trade and investment with its regional neighbours, particularly in key sectors, such as the growing clean energy sector.

 PM Lee said that Singapore has “long supported” Australia’s strengthening links with South-east Asia and “will always continue to do so”.

-“Our bilateral relations continue to flourish amidst global uncertainty and economic headwinds,” he said.
+“Our bilateral relations continue to flourish amid global uncertainty and economic headwinds,” he said.

 Singapore and Australia have close and longstanding ties in the areas of defence, science and innovation, as well as economic trade.
 In 2023, Australia was Singapore’s 10th-largest trading partner, with total bilateral goods traded amounting to S$29.6 billion.